ethereum/consensus-specs/specs/phase0/p2p-interface.md

 Clients MUST keep a record of signed blocks seen since the since the start of the weak subjectivity period and MUST support serving requests of blocks up to their own `head_block_root`.

-Clients MUST respond with at least one block, if they have it and it exists in the range.
+Clients MUST respond with at least the first block that exists in the range, if they have it.

+The following blocks MUST be ordered consecutively, with each `parent_root` matching the `hash_tree_root` of the previous block.

 Clients MAY limit the number of blocks in the response.

 The response MUST contain no more than `count` blocks.

-Clients MUST order blocks by increasing slot number.

 Clients MUST respond with blocks from their view of the current fork choice -- that is, blocks from the single chain defined by the current head.
 Of note, blocks from slots before the finalization MUST lead to the finalized block reported in the `Status` handshake.